amfairley/nunisi/README.md

 **Logout page**<br>
 When logging out the user is redirected to a page to confirm log out, preventing the user from logging out accidentally.

+**Forms**<br>
+Forms throughout the site are defined with required fields when necessary.
+These prevent the user from submitting an incomplete form and provide a pop up alerting the user as to why the form wasn't submitted.

 ### Future Security Implementations